pcboy/notocrypt/README.md

 ## Background

 I use Google keep a lot and that scares me a bit so I made Notocrypt.
 It's a fully client side encrypted alternative.
 Beware: It's still pretty much a work in progress and I don't have a lot of spare time to work on it.

+Current Status: Can Create / Edit / Delete notes.

 ## Usage